oss-review-toolkit/ort/docs/getting-started.md

 The `scanner` writes a new ORT result file to `[scanner-output-dir]/scan-result.yml` containing the scan results in addition to the analyzer result from the input.
 This way belonging results are stored in the same place for traceability.
-If the input file already contained scan results they are replaced by the new scan results in the output.
+If the input file already contained scan results, they are replaced by the new scan results in the output.

 As you can see when checking the `scan-result.yml` file, the licenses detected by `ScanCode` match the licenses declared by the packages.
 This is because we scanned a small and well-maintained package in this example, but if you run the scan